SwiftcordApp/Swiftcord/README.md

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-The above copyright notice, this permission notice and its license shall be included in all copies or substantial portions of the Software.
+The above copyright notice, this permission notice, and its license shall be included in all copies or substantial portions of the Software.

-You can find a copy of the GNU General Public License v3 in LICENSE, or https://www.gnu.org/licenses/.
+You can find a copy of the GNU General Public License v3 in LICENSE or https://www.gnu.org/licenses/.

 I ❤️ Open Source